Skip to main content Accessibility information

 Be positioned at the cutting edge of contemporary issues and debates about literature

-Flexibility to pursue your research projects over one, two, or three years
+Flexibility to pursue your research projects over one or two years

 Scope to be original and innovative in your approach and thinking